MikronT/CursorMower/README.md

 ### Layout file syntax

-This tool uses layout files to render the screen
+This tool uses layout files to render the screen.
 The syntax is very simple

 Notes